 Neighborhood Public Hearings

-During the month of January and February, public hearings will be held to give citizens an opportunity to have input on the use of funds in the Consolidated Budget for the next fiscal year (which begins October 1).
+During the month of January and February, public hearings were held to give citizens an opportunity to have input on the use of funds in the Consolidated Budget for the next fiscal year (which begins October 1).

-Starting in January, Citizen Comment Forms are available to citizens for their input into the proposed use of funds.
+Citizen Comment Forms were available to citizens for their input into the proposed use of funds.
 Citizen Comment Forms are available at all public hearings and online.
 The forms allow citizens to provide input into the proposed use of HUD funds.